allenai/common/datastore/README.md

 aws_secret_access_key = <mysecretaccesskey>
 ```

 Please replace `<MYACCESSKEY>` and `<mysecretaccesskey>` as appropriate.
 You can get these credentials in the [AWS Console, under IAM/Users](https://console.aws.amazon.com/iam/home?region=us-west-2#users).
-Click on your username, and then "Manage Credentials".
+Click on your username in the list of users, and then "Manage Access Keys" in the Security Credentials -> Access Credentials section.
 You should be able to add a key pair there.

 ### In EC2